Container¶

 The diwire.Container is responsible for two things:

-Registration: mapping a “service key” (usually a type) to an instance or a factory.
+Registration: mapping a dependency key (usually a type) to a provider.

 Resolution: creating objects by inspecting type hints and recursively resolving dependencies.